AsunaMasuda/FloweryDays/readme_materials/testing.md

 (However, for a feature left to implement, `Category` and `Occasion` should be choice in the form, and there should be also an option to create a new option for them.)

 ## Bugs
-Minor bugs are reported at the relevant section above.
+Minor bugs are reported at the relevant section as you can see above.
 Here I will write down some interesting bugs I came accross in the testing.
 - `$(document).on()` does not work on mobile device `$(document).on()` was initially used for product quantity counter was not working on mobile devices.
 To resolve this issue, once I used JQuery Mobile to use `vclick` event.
 However, JQuery Mobile is not compatible with the updated JQuery and gave an error in console.
 So in the end, I found out if you use `$('.plus').click(function(){...`, the issue would not occur.